-Self-Guided Walking Tour in Etretat
+Self-Guided Walking Tour in Étretat

 8 Stops 4.3 km ~2.2 hours

-Walking tour route map of Etretat
+Walking tour route map of Étretat Open interactive map

-Why Walk Etretat?
+Why Walk Étretat?
 A Self-Guided Tour

 Étretat is a tiny Normandy village wrapped around one of the most photographed stretches of coastline in France, and the only sane way to see it is on foot.
 The whole place is built into a gap between two white chalk cliffs, and the famous arches and the Needle are not visible from a car park or a bus window.
 You earn them by walking up the grassy clifftop paths on either side of the beach.
 This route does exactly that: it starts you at sea level on the pebble beach, sends you up the southern cliff for the postcard arch, comes back down through the village for food and a museum, then climbs the northern cliff for the view back over everything you just walked.